All Episodes

 There's no need to raise the federal gasoline tax, according to Democrat chairman of the Senate Finance Committee.

-This um uh AP reports dims the hopes of some in his party who want the increase to help pay for a nationwide bridge repair.
+In his party, who want the increase to help pay for a nationwide bridge repair?

 I don't think an increase in the gasoline tax is needed.